Last update: 6/5/2021

 Turkey’s entry requirements for travelers are pretty straightforward.
 All travelers must present proof of a negative PCR test result that was obtained within 72 hours of their departure.
-They must also submit a passenger locator form before they arrive in Turkey and will undergo a health screening on arrival.
+They must also submit a Turkey Entrance Form within 72 hours before travel and will undergo a health screening on arrival.

 Is PCR testing mandatory to travel to Turkey?

 All travelers are required to take a PCR test before they travel to Turkey and provide evidence of a negative result that was obtained within 72 hours of their departure.
 Travelers without a negative PCR test result will not be able to board their flight to Turkey.

 Children under the age of 6 are exempt from this negative PCR test result requirement.

 Travelers who have been in Brazil or South Africa in the last 10 days must take a second PCR test on the 10th day of their 14-day quarantine period.
 If that test is negative, they will be allowed to end their quarantine.

 Travelers who have been in India in the last 10 days must take a second PCR test on the 14th day of their 14-day quarantine period.
 If that test is negative, they can end their quarantine.